 7. Attach the yellow wooden star to the roof of the nativity stable.

-- Place a dot of glue on the two arms of your star that touch the roof to attach it.
+- Place a dot of hot glue on the two arms of your star that touch the roof to attach it.
 This will help stabilize the roof and give it more structural integrity.

 DIY Nativity Stable Made of Popsicle Sticks